System Flushing

 Clean water

-We flush the water lines quarterly, on the second Tuesday of February, May, August, and November.
+We flush the water lines quarterly, generally on the second Tuesday and Wednesday of February, May, August, and November.

 We will provide members email reminders of the scheduled flush dates, but we are unable to confirm the exact times that the flush period will start or end on that date.
 We do not shut off the water during system flush events.
 Water is always available.
 However, it is possible that using water during a flush event could draw in cloudy or discolored water from the public water system into your home’s plumbing system.